a2stuff/a2d/notes/testplan.md

 * Select a non-folder.
 Apple > Change Type.
 Specify `0F` as the type and click OK.
 Verify that an error is shown.
 * Select two folders.
 Apple > Change Type.
 Modify only the type (e.g. `06`).
 Verify that only a single error is shown.

+## DOS 3.3 Import

+For the following test cases, insert a DOS 3.3 disk then run the DA.

+* Select nothing.
+Verify that the OK button is disabled.
+* Select nothing.
+Press the Return key.
+Verify that nothing happens.
+* Select a slot/drive.
+Verify that the OK button is enabled.
+* Select a slot/drive.
+Click OK.
+Verify that the catalog screen is shown.
+* Select a slot/drive.
+Press the Return key.
+Verify that the OK button flashes and that the catalog dialog is shown.
+* Select a slot/drive.
+Click Cancel.
+Verify that the dialog closes.
+* Select a slot/drive.
+Press the Escape key.
+Verify that the Cancel button flashes and that the dialog closes.
+* Select a slot/drive.
+Click OK.
+Select a file.
+Press the Return key.
+Verify that the Import button flashes.
+* Select a slot/drive.
+Click OK.
+Select a file.
+Press the Escape key.
+Verify that the Cancel button flashes and that the dialog closes.

 # Shortcuts (Module)